 Can be used by: IEs & Individuals (natural persons)

-(Though, technically, an LLC could use one in a limited way)
+(Though, technically, an LLC could also use one in a limited way)

 IEs can legally accept business income to their regular personal account in Georgia.
-However, our recommendation, if choosing this method, is to open a second personal account for the business income, so business transactions are not mixed with personal ones.
+However, our recommendation is that if you choose to use this method, it would be wise to open a second personal account for business income, so that your business transactions are not mixed with personal ones.

-For individuals, A Georgian personal bank account works in a similar way to any other personal account worldwide.
-Information on how to open one is further below.
+For individuals, a Georgian personal bank account works in a similar way to any other personal account.
+Information on how to open one is detailed below.

-On the basis of holding a second personal account:
+The pros and cons of holding a second personal account include:

 - Much easier to open than a corporate account.